Physium/wjloh/_posts/2018-11-5-homelab-setup-v1.md

 ![Homelab Physical 2](/assets/images/homelab/PhysicalSetup2.JPG "Homelab Physical 2"){:height="40%" width="40%"}

 ## Software Overview
-Essentially, these are the fundamental solutions that allows me to run a virtualize environment.
+Essentially, these are the fundamental solutions that allows me to get a virtualize environment going.
 * vCenter 6.7
 * vSphere 6.7
 * vSAN 6.7
 * vRealize Operations 7

+The fundamental

 ## Future Plans & Conclusion
 For a start, I'd like to leave this post focusing mainly on the physical components side of things.
 As part of my plan, I aim to talk more about the virtual setup and configuration of my lab.
 Moving forward, I'll be using this setup as a baseline to carry out further implementation of other VMware solutions.
 Thou I dont really have a crazy homelab setup, I believe theres still fairly alot of room for me to work with.
 This also means that alot of the content that I'll be sharing is something that you as a reader can following along and its not something too far off for you to try it on your own.
 Annnnnd of course, when opportunitiy arises I defintely wish to expand this lab environment but till then I shall leave it as it is and work with what I have.